-After praying the Angelus the Holy Father continued:
+After the Angelus

 Dear brothers and sisters!

-Today, in Uvira, in the Democratic Republic of the Congo, the Italian missionaries of Saint Francis Xavier, Luigi Carrara, Giovanni Didoné, and Vittorio Faccin, along with Albert Joubert, a Congolese priest, were beatified.
-They were killed in that country on 28 November 1964.
+Today, in Uvira, in the Democratic Republic of Congo, the Italian missionaries of Saint Francis Xavier Luigi Carrara, Giovanni Didoné, and Vittorio Faccin, along with Albert Joubert, a Congolese priest, were beatified.
+They were killed in that country on November 28th, 1964.
 Their martyrdom crowned a life spent for the Lord and for their brothers and sisters.
 May their example and intercession foster paths of reconciliation and peace for the good of the Congolese people.
-A round of applause for the new Blesseds!
+A round of applause for the newly Blessed!

-And let us continue to pray that paths of peace may be opened in the Middle East - Palestine, Israel - as well as in martyred Ukraine, Myanmar, and every war-torn region, through dialogue and negotiation, refraining from violent actions and reactions.
+And let us continue to pray that paths of peace may be found in the Middle East - Palestine, Israel - as well as in the suffering Ukraine, Myanmar, and every war-torn region, through dialogue and negotiation, refraining from violent actions and reactions.